AliZgheib/Smart-Tasks-Organizer/README.md

 1. Modern & Responsive UI.
 2. Create a new Task List.
-3. Create a new Task
+3. Create a new Task.
 4. Update the title or the content or any Task.
 5  Update the status of any Task.
 6. Delete any Task or a Task List.